Selecting A Sharpening Stone:

 The three most common types of sharpening stones are water stones, diamond stones, and oil stones.
 Each of these stones has its own advantages that can help users achieve their sharpening goals.
 Below we'll get into into the differences between each sharpening stone material.

 Water stones have become very popular due to their many performance advantages.
 Water stones are available in both natural and synthetic materials.
-However, the vast majority of water stones and man-made so we'll discuss those specifically.
+However, the vast majority of water stones are man-made so we'll discuss those specifically.

 Water stones are often made of Aluminum Oxide abrasive material.
 This is the same abrasive material found in oil stones like the Norton India Stones.
-The The difference between a water stone and an oil stone is the binder that holds the abrasives together.
+The difference between a water stone and an oil stone is the binder that holds the abrasives together.
 Water stones are softer than oil stones.
 This softer binder promotes faster cutting because the old abrasive material breaks away and is replaced with fresh sharp material.

 Fast cutting is a clear an advantage of the water stone.
 It is also available in a much wider range of grits than most other stones.
 Water stones are available in grits as coarse as 120 grit and easily found in grits above 8000 (the finest being 30,0000).